sjelin/FluidJS/README.md

 1. `true` iff the view has already been initialized
 2. The jQuery object representing representing this view
-3. The first parameter to the `calc` function, if one exists
+3. The first parameter to the `fill` function, if one exists
-4. The second parameter to the `calc` function, if one exists
+4. The second parameter to the `fill` function, if one exists
-5. The third parameter to the `calc` function, if one exists
+5. The third parameter to the `fill` function, if one exists
 6. Etc.

 `setControls` has the same parameters, except for the first one, which is